rtCamp/Frappe-Manager/docs/commands/update.md

 * `--recreate-python-env/--no-recreate-python-env`: Recreate the Python virtual environment.
 Use --no-recreate-python-env to skip if current version already satisfies the requirement.
 * `--restart`: Update Docker restart policy for all bench services.
 * `--allow-domain-conflicts`: Skip domain uniqueness validation when adding aliases (not recommended).
+* `--newrelic`: Enable or disable New Relic APM monitoring (requires license key).
+See [New Relic Monitoring guide](../guides/newrelic-monitoring.md).

 ## Examples